My Antarctica MS Expedition Cruise

 G Adventures Arctic Tour

-To travel to Antarctica and cruise Antarctic peninsula is definitely a once-in-a-lifetime experience, and G Adventures run several small group trips to Antarctica.
+Travelling to Antarctica and cruising the Antarctic peninsula is definitely a once-in-a-lifetime experience, and G Adventures runs several small group trips to Antarctica.
 One of their favourite cheapest tours in Antarctica is the G Adventures Antarctica Classic, which takes 11 days and costs from $6,899 USD (£5,550).

 About the Author

-Chantelle Choy is a travel junkie, who loves nature, wildlife, photography and food.
+Chantelle Choy is a travel junkie who loves nature, wildlife, photography, and food.
 Her favourite word (and feeling) is “Resfeber” – the restless race of the traveller's heart before the journey begins.
 Chantelle experienced her expedition to Antarctica with G Adventures in December 2017.
 G Adventures offers some of the best Antarctica tours and is one of the Antarctica tour companies that are great for solos.
-Chantelle is open to sharing her experiences from this past year to anyone who might be interested or have any questions.
+Chantelle is open to sharing her experiences from this past year with anyone who might be interested or have any questions.
 Find her on Instagram at Travelling Choy.